Drugs & Narcotics

 The minimum penalties may be determined by the amount of drugs possessed.
-For certain drugs, possession of only a few grams will get you a minimum mandatory sentence of three years prison and a mandatory fine of $50,000.
+For certain drug offenses, possession of only a few grams will get you a minimum mandatory sentence of three years in prison and a mandatory fine of $50,000.

-Sale or delivery of a controlled substance is punished very severely in Florida.
+The sale or delivery of a controlled substance is punished very severely in Florida.
 Law enforcement sometimes uses confidential informants or undercover officers to conduct controlled buys.
 In these cases, there is typically video and audio surveillance of the transaction.
-Even if you are not caught selling drugs, if the drugs are packaged in a manner consistent with sale, the penalties are the same.
-This is called possession with intent to sell.
+Even if you are not caught selling drugs, if the drugs are packaged in a manner consistent with a sale, the penalties are the same.
+This is called possession with intent to sell, Florida Statute Section 893.13(1)(a).

 Misdemeanor drug offenses typically involve possession of cannabis (marijuana) or possession of drug paraphernalia.
 Although the penalties for misdemeanors are far less severe, there are consequences to any drug conviction.
 Many people do not realize the Florida Department of Highway Safety and Motor Vehicles will suspend your driver’s license if you are convicted of any drug offense.
 As of October 2019, Florida law set the length of suspension for drug offenses to six (6) months.